liquidcronos/rogata_engine/docs/source/usage.rst

 More information about ROS and what a ``Package`` is can be found in the `ROS tutorials <http://wiki.ros.org/ROS/Tutorials>`_.
 It is strongly encouraged that one familiarizes himself with ROS before trying to use the RoGaTa Engine.

-If the scene is initalized correctly it should publish the position of the robot and provide a multitude of service.
+If the scene is initialized correctly it should publish the position of the robot and provide a multitude of services.
 The existence of the publisher can be checked using
 ::